 5 Questions to Ask Before Choosing a Wealth Advisor

-For many individuals and families, choosing the right wealth advisor is a tricky decision.
+For many individuals and families, choosing a wealth advisor is a tricky decision.
 There is a lot to consider, from the services being provided to matters of trust and confidence.
 Because many people evaluate their advisor as the year turns, we offer a few questions and considerations to help you be sure you’re working with the right team.

 1. Is your advisor a fiduciary?